-Much of society today has a general understanding that Christianity and Catholicism are religions sharing similar principles, if not the same beliefs all-together.
-This can be attributed to society’s lack of understanding regarding what the Holy Bible (Scripture) reveals to us versus what is taught from the Catholic Church.
-A very important question to ask yourself is that if there are differences between the two, and if those differences affected your eternal salvation, would you admit the necessity of researching, knowing and believing the truth, even if it opposed what you had previously been taught?
+Much of society today has a general understanding that Christianity and Catholicism are religions sharing similar principles, if not the same beliefs altogether.
+This can be attributed to society’s lack of understanding and/or believing what the Holy Bible (Scripture) reveals to us versus what is taught from the Catholic Church.
+A very important question to ask yourself if there are differences between the two; if the differences lead to error in true belief and affect your eternal salvation, would you admit the necessity of researching, knowing and believing the truth, even if it opposes what you have previously been taught?
 If one religion were man-made versus a faith that is true, Holy and from God, wouldn’t it be wise to follow God rather than man?

 The differences between the two faiths are massive and carry eternal ramifications.
 The observations following this paragraph seem to be the most well-known distinctions between the two and scripture will shed light on what is true and given to us by God and what is false teaching and given to us by man.
 The following points might shock you and if you find yourself in disbelief or question by what authority I claim these things, the truth is revealed to us in God’s word.
-I must admit my own concern of risking the relationships that I have with my Catholic friends who may read this, as it will reveal the contradiction of their beliefs.
-I am far more fearful of their eternal future if their hearts are not opened to the truth and God has given me a responsibility in sharing the truth with them (Mark 16:15, Matthew 28:19).
+I must admit my own concern of risking relationships that I have with my Catholic friends who may read this, as it will reveal the contradiction of their beliefs.
+I am far more fearful of their eternal future if their hearts are not opened to the truth and God has given believers a responsibility in sharing the truth with them (Mark 16:15, Matthew 28:19).
 As you ponder what you are about to read, I would encourage you to ask God to make the truth known to you.
 There are those who sincerely desire truth and those who want to avoid truth because of the conviction that comes with it.
 If you are perplexed why someone willingly chooses the wrong path, scripture tells us that our hearts are inherently wicked (Jeremiah 17:9, Matthew 15:19) and scripture tells us that the majority of the world remains in opposition to God.
-Scripture tells us to question our own hearts (2 Corinthians 13:5) and to do so is of vital importance as it relates to the depth of our understanding of our need for Jesus Christ as the only acceptable sacrifice for our sinfulness.
+Scripture tells us to question our own hearts (2 Corinthians 13:5).
+Doing so is vital, as it relates to identifying what we truly believe and if we have the necessary understanding of our need for Christ’s sacrifice because of our sinfulness.
 Scripture also tells us to beware of false teaching and contradicting philosophies (Romans 16:17, 2 Peter 2:1-3 and Colossians 2:8).
 God tells us to test all that we believe in light of His word and Spirit (1 John 4:1).
-God tells us not to rely on our own understanding (Proverbs 3:5-6 and 28:26), but upon His word.
+God tells us not to rely on our own understanding (Proverbs 3:5-6 and 28:26), but upon His word!
 Pray that His true love and desire for you would be made known, as the God of all creation cherishes you and desires to be cherished by you.
 Pray that you would seek Him and His word rather than the laws of man.
 Eternal life with the Lord versus eternal damnation is what’s at stake.
-Keep in mind, what I have just stated sounds harsh, but please listen to my thoughts according to scripture.
-I believe there are some Catholics that are saved.
-By that, they believe the key points to the gospel message that I describe later in this commentary.
-They also may choose to ignore false teaching that they hear or may not even be aware of the heresy that the religion adheres to as revealed by the Catechisms of the Catholic Church.
+I realize that what I have just stated sounds harsh, but please listen to my thoughts according to scripture.
+I do believe that some Catholics have received salvation, in that; they believe the key points to the gospel message that is described later in this commentary.
+They also choose to ignore false teaching that they hear or may not even be aware of that the religion adheres to, as revealed by the Catechisms of the Catholic Church.
 Those whom I speak of, though possibly saved, lack wisdom in their knowledge of the scriptures by their association to a religion that is in opposition to God Himself.
 If you truly love someone, wouldn’t you want to know more about them?
 Shouldn’t that be the same, if not greater, for the God of the universe Who loves and desires you more than any other?
 My hope is that this study may be used to open hearts, minds and souls to the truth.
 Do you desire to know God at His word rather than have an affiliation with a religion associated with false doctrines that seek to destroy what God has intended?
 The following bullet points are explained in greater detail throughout this commentary:

 - Scripture states that we are justified by faith through Jesus Christ and His sacrifice for our sin, whereby, Catholicism states that faith in Him PLUS works justify the believer.
 The decision from the Council of Trent by the Catholic Church in the 1500’s still stands today that justification is offered upon the basis of human cooperation WITH divine grace.
 This false doctrine declares that Christ’s sacrifice is not enough.
 Holy Scripture reveals that “good works” are “evidence” of true faith in Christ, but that good works are not a requirement for salvation.